 I’m really excited about this post.

 In a nutshell, you fry the tacos (with the filling already inside) in a little oil until they’re crispy.
 If you’re a Pioneer Woman fan, you may have noticed the chicken taco recipe she recently posted to her cooking site.
-These ones are similar, but much easier, I think.
+These ones are similar but much easier, I think.

-I made tacos for the first time like this a couple years ago when I discovered these Crispy Black Bean Tacos from a Bon Appetit mag, but never played around with fillings.
+I made tacos for the first time like this a couple years ago when I discovered the Crispy Black Bean Tacos from a Bon Appetit mag, but never played around with fillings.
 That vegetarian version has graced our table many, many times.

 There’s another reason why I’m excited for this post.
 This first variation was actually a collaboration between myself and a real-life friend (Mindy) who lives 600 miles away.
 Mindy, who runs the book review blog Reading for Sanity, emailed me one day and told me that she’d used my taco seasoning to make some pretty wicked chicken tacos. . .

 Since I had planned on roasting a chicken in the next week or two, I tucked away the idea until I had some leftovers.
 Because I love to add my own spin on things, I added a variation of Southwestern Cabbage Slaw (which tops pretty much every taco I make), used cotija cheese (that’s what I had), and fried them in a little oil.

 Uh yeah… any other recipe I find that calls for leftover shredded chicken better have a lot of potential because if not, that chicken will turn into a taco every time.

 - Cooked, shredded chicken (Leftovers or roast chicken)